katajakasa/aetherguild2/docs/protocol/AUTH.md

 * Username must not be reserved, and must be 4-32 characters long.
 * Nickname must not be reserved, and must be 2-32 characters long.
 * Password must be 8 characters long.
 No upper limit.

+Profile data field can be used to save a freeform JSON dict to the server.

 Request (client -> server):
 ```